arthur-vilela/PP2-emotion-match/README.md

 3. `checkAnswer()`: This function is triggered when the user clicks on an image.
 It checks if the selected emotion matches the correct emotion.
 If correct, the image's border turns green, and if incorrect, it turns red.
 The game then waits for a short duration before proceeding to the next round or displaying the final score if all rounds are completed.
 This waiting time (0.7s) is for the user to be able to see the shadow-box colour change.
 This function then defines the time left in the countdown and adds it to the score.

-4. `showFinalScore()`: Once all rounds are completed, this function displays the user's final score by, including the number of incorrect answers.
+4. `showFinalScore()`: Once all rounds are completed, this function displays the user's final score by including the number of incorrect answers.

 5. `restartGame()`: This function allows the user to restart the game without returning to the initial instruction screen, enabling continuous play and practice.